 Sensei: I mean Ravi Deka, we all call him that!

 Shop owner: Well, let me tell you this.
 I know Ravi very well and consider him one of the most intelligent young men I’ve met.
-When stupid people fail to recognize superior intelligence, they call it madness.
+When brainless people fail to recognize superior intelligence, they call it madness.

 Sensei: Er… heh heh… no, no, he’s my good friend, like a younger brother!
 Actually, I wanted a PCO machine…